 - (1) Contractors must ensure all children receive a developmental screening with parental consent, within 45 calendar days, counting a child's first day attending class as day one.
-This screening is required only once per child while in B-3 or PreK ECEAP and is followed by quarterly assessments of child development. - (2) Exceptions: - (a) If a child received a developmental screening within six months prior to starting ECEAP, and the contractor obtains documentation of that screening, the contractor may use the existing screening. - (b) The contractor does not need to complete a developmental screening for children who are on an active Individualized Education Program (IEP) or Individualized Family Service Plan (IFSP), unless the IEP/IFSP is for speech/language only. - (3) The purpose of the developmental screening is to identify children who may need further evaluation or referral for special services. - (4) The developmental screening tool must: - (a) Be valid and reliable. - (b) Be sensitive to the cultural and linguistic needs of enrolled children and families. - (c) Screen speech/language, social-emotional, physical/motor, and cognitive development. - (5) The developmental screening must be administered: - (a) With written parent consent and collaboration. - (b) By qualified and trained staff. - (c) In a child's home language by bilingual staff, or through an interpreter together with qualified staff, when possible. - (6) After completing the screening, staff must score the tool and share the results with the family in their home language when possible.
-If any child scores as needing further evaluation, staff must: - (a) Meet with the parent to discuss result to determine if a rescreen or referral is appropriate.(i) Rescreens must follow the guidance of the developmental screening tool used. - (b) Refer the parent to the ESIT Provider Agency or local education agency (LEA) for further evaluation. - (c) Ensure the child received the needed evaluations and any related services, while respecting parent choice. - (d) Partner with the LEA to support federal and state timelines for the evaluation process. - (7) For all children with an IFSP or an IEP, staff must: - (a) Request that the ESIT Provider Agency or LEA invite the B-3 or PreK ECEAP teacher to IFSP/IEP meetings. - (b) Support the participation of B-3 or PreK ECEAP teachers to attend IFSP/IEP meetings. - (c) Obtain a copy of the current IFSP or IEP and retain in child's file. - (d) Include the child's IFSP or IEP goals in individualized planning. - (8) Staff must document developmental screening dates, results, referrals, follow-ups, and IFSP/IEP dates in Early Learning Management System (ELMS).
+This screening is required only once per child while enrolled in ECEAP.
+ECEAP screenings are followed by ongoing assessments of child development. - (2) Exceptions: - (a) If a child received a developmental screening within six months prior to starting ECEAP, and the contractor obtains documentation of that screening, the contractor may use the existing screening. - (b) The contractor does not need to complete a developmental screening for children who are on an active Individualized Education Program (IEP), and the child had a comprehensive evaluation. - (3) The purpose of the developmental screening is to identify children who may need further evaluation or referral for special services. - (4) The developmental screening tool must: - (a) Be valid and reliable. - (b) Be sensitive to the cultural and linguistic needs of enrolled children and families. - (c) Screen speech/language, social-emotional, physical/motor, and cognitive development. - (5) The developmental screening must be administered: - (a) With written parent consent and collaboration. - (b) By qualified and trained staff. - (c) In a child's home language by bilingual staff, or through an interpreter together with qualified staff, when possible. - (6) After completing the screening, staff must score the tool and share the results with the family in their home language when possible.
+If any child scores as needing further evaluation, staff must: - (a) Meet with the parent to discuss result to determine if a rescreen or referral is appropriate. - (i) Rescreens must follow the guidance of the developmental screening tool used. - (b) Refer the parent to the local education agency (LEA) for further evaluation. - (c) Ensure the child received the needed evaluations and any related services, while respecting parent choice. - (d) Partner with the LEA to support federal and state timelines for the evaluation process. - (7) For all children with an IEP, staff must: - (a) Request that the LEA invite the ECEAP teacher to IEP meetings. - (b) Support the participation of ECEAP teachers to attend IEP meetings. - (c) Obtain a copy of the current IEP and retain in child's file. - (d) Include the child's IEP goals in individualized planning. - (8) Staff must document developmental screening dates, results, referrals, follow-ups, and IEP dates in Early Learning Management System (ELMS).